Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch08_Linear_equations.md

 (Combinar términos constantes)
 **Collect constant terms**: the process of combining like terms without variables, this creates the constant side of the equation.

-## Solve equations with fraction or decimal coefficients
+## Solve equations with fraction or decimal coefficients (Solucionar ecuaciones con coeficientes fraccionales o decimales)
 [Ch08_S04](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=711)

+Equations with fractions and decimals behave ultimately the same as regular equations.

+(Eliminar los denominadores de una ecuación)
+**Clear an equation of fractions**: the process of clearing the fractions of an equation, by multiplying each term by the least common denominator.